spenceralan/analyze_words/reademe.md

 Examples: Chrome, Safari

 Ruby 2.4.1
+Bundler

 ### Installing

 Installation is quick and easy!
-First you can open this link INSERT_HEROKU_LINK_HERE to see the webpage in action live online.
+First you can open this link https://stormy-bastion-48587.herokuapp.com/ to see the webpage in action live online.
 Or you can clone this repository to your machine, navigate to the file path in your terminal, and run 'app.rb' by typing '$ruby app.rb'.
 If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browswer.

 ## Built With